papagorgio23/AISports_Chatbot/data/nlu.md

 - who is your creator
 - Where were you made?
 - Who do you work for?
+- who is your maker?
+- Are you still sensitive?
+- are you still sensitive?

 ## intent:ask_restaurant
 - restaurants